The Top 100 Content Marketers To Follow Right Now

 In an example from BuzzFeed, Matthew Barby was able to land his article on the front page of the publication twice by repurposing content that was already successful.
 He used popular recipes online to create a listicle featuring high protein vegetarian recipes, and the content scored over 140,000 views.

 It’s hard to come up with a completely new idea for every single piece of content, and that’s okay.
+This is where trend spotting can help.
 Sometimes, you can educate and engage your audience by updating old information based on what’s trending in pop culture.

 Remember in the mid-2010s when everyone was obsessed with talking about millennials and their crazy habits?
 Well, guess what?
 We have a new generation entering the workforce, disrupting social trends, voting, and messing with all the norms once again.
 Gen Z content is beginning to trend online, just as millennial content was a few years back.